CMHAAorg/cmhaa-website/site/content/_index.md

         our_member_image: img/pwc200142067_v3_final.jpg
       - our_member_image: img/woolworths-group_rgb_positive_logo.png
         our_member_link: https://www.woolworthsgroup.com.au/
+  - type: quote
+    quote_text: Through the Corporate Mental Health Alliance Australia, we’re aiming to start a movement that leads to all employees going to work feeling genuinely cared for, knowing there is support for them in their personal life as well as their work life.
+    quote_author: Kristin Stubbins, Partner, PwC Australia
   - type: stacked-content-top-image
     stacked_image: img/istockphoto-1172976280-2048x2048-join-our-community.jpg
     stacked_description: Join our global community of business leaders, experts and